Distribution Free Uncertainty for the Minimum Norm Solution of Over-parameterized Linear Regression: Notation and preliminaries

-the pNML probability assignment and regret are
+The pNML probability assignment and regret are

-\end{theorem} \begin{proof} Note that the regret is equal for all choices of $y$.
-If we consider a different probability assignment, it should assign a smaller probability for at least one of the possible outcomes.
-In this case, if the true label is one of those outcomes it will lead to a higher regret.
-For more information see \citet{fogel2018universal}. \end{proof}
+\end{theorem} \begin{proof} The regret is equal for all choices of $y$.
+If we consider a different probability assignment, it should assign a smaller probability for at least one of the outcomes.
+If the true label is one of those outcomes it will lead to a higher regret.
+For more information see \citet{fogel2018universal}. \end{proof} The pNML regret is associated with the model complexity~\citep{zhang2012model}.
+This complexity measure formalizes the intuition that a model that fits almost every data pattern very well would be much more complex than a model that provides a relatively good fit to a small set of data.
+Thus, the pNML incorporates a trade-off between goodness of fit and model complexity as measured by the regret.